pophero110/Tic-tac-toe/README.md

 - board: an empty object to represent the 3 x 3 board, where the key represents the position of the marked cell and the value represents the player; ex: `{1: 'O', 2: 'X', ...}`.
 - player1 and player2: strings representing the markers for each player.
 - whoseTurn: a string representing the current player's marker, with a default value of player1.
-- winningCondition: an array containing 8 sub-arrays, each representing a possible winning combination in the game.
+- winningCombination: an array containing 8 sub-arrays, each representing a possible winning combination in the game.
 Each sub-array contains 3 values that represent the positions of the cells that need to be marked in order to win; ex: `[[1,2,3], [4,5,6], ...]`.

 #### The Game class should also have the following public instance methods:

 - checkGameOver(positionOfMarkedCell: number): string: a method that checks if the game is over after a player marks a cell.
 It takes a number representing the position of the newly marked cell and returns a message indicating the winner of the game, a tie, or that the game is not over.
 The method does the following:
   - Switches turn to the next player.
-  - Saves the player and position of the marked cell to board.
+  - Saves the player and position of the marked cell to the board.
-  - Checks if there is a winning, losing, or tie condition based on the current state of the board and returns the appropriate message.
+  - Checks if there is a winning, losing, or tie condition based on the current state of the board and return the appropriate message.
 - resetBoard(): void: a method that resets the game board by emptying the board object and clearing any messages and marked cells.

 #### Add the following event listeners to the UI: